svonhauske/Interaction-Design-in-The-Wild/README.md

 ![lemur - sheet1](https://user-images.githubusercontent.com/43420227/53781282-33883a00-3ed6-11e9-8988-ff7a6c7a190b.jpg)

 I was not a fan of the instantaneous sampling because I observed so many interesting behaviors that I wanted to put down, but they would happen in between my intervals.
 I think even though continuous is hard to do, it is my favorite technique so far.

+### Homonculus

+---

+## Pet Store Visit
+## Boris & Horton Cafe
+03/04/2019

+---